nickyprusty/neighborhood-map-udacity-fend/README.md

 ### List View
 - A list-view of location names is provided which displays all locations by default, and displays the filtered subset of locations when a filter is applied.

-- Clicking a location on the list displays unique information about the location, and animates its associated map marker (e.g. bouncing)
+- Clicking a location on the list displays unique information about the location, and animates its associated map marker (e.g. bouncing).

 - List functionality is responsive and runs error free.

 ### Map and Markers
 - Map displays all location markers by default, and displays the filtered subset of location markers when a filter is applied.

 - Clicking a marker displays unique information about a location in either an `infoWindow`.

 - Markers should animate when clicked (e.g. bouncing)

 ## APIs and Resources used: